 - To coordinate with various other departments for exchange of information for promotion of CSR activities and ensure harmony in activities by different agencies;

-- Submit quarterly and annual statements of physical and financial progress to the Board;
+- Submit CSR spending progress to the Board;

 - To consider and approve the projects for CSR activities and submit annual budgetary allocation among various projects;